wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/creating-custom-dashboards.rst

 The following is a list of the basic charts for visualization:

--  **Bar, area, and line charts**: These charts are used for comparing different series in x and y axis.
+-  **Bar, area, and line charts**: These charts are used for comparing different series in x-axis and y-axis.
--  **Pie charts**: These charts are used when all of the fields are related to each other; for example, the voting percentage for different parties in an election.
+-  **Pie charts**: These charts are used when all of the fields are related to each other.
 -  **Heat maps**: These are used to shade the cells within a matrix.

 Bar charts
 ~~~~~~~~~~

-Bar charts are a type of visualization that are used to compare specific measures for different data categories.
-These are the most common type of visualization, and are easy to create and interpret.
+Bar charts are a type of visualization that is used to compare specific measures for different data categories.
+These are the most common types of visualization and are easy to create and interpret.
 Bar charts are used to present categorical data in the form of rectangular bars with heights/lengths that are proportional to the given values.

 Creating a Bar chart
 ''''''''''''''''''''

 **Horizontal Bar**: This is a type of bar chart where rectangular bars are displayed horizontally.
 The length or width of each bar corresponds to a particular value.
 This allows an easy comparison between different data points.
 Horizontal bar charts are often used to visualize data that has distinct categories or to show rankings.

+The steps below show how to create a horizontal bar visualization that shows varying numbers of :doc:`MITRE </user-manual/ruleset/mitre>` tactics detected within a set timeframe.

 #.
-From the **Visualize** tab, click **Create Visualization**, select the ``Horizontal bar`` visualization format and use ``wazuh-alerts-*`` as the index pattern name.
+Click **Create new visualization** from the **Visualize** tab, select the **Horizontal Bar** visualization format and use ``wazuh-alerts-*`` as the index pattern name.

-   .. thumbnail:: /images/wazuh-dashboard/custom-dashboards/create-horizontal-bar-visualization.png
-      :align: center
-      :width: 80%
-      :title: Create horizontal bar visualization
-      :alt: Create horizontal bar visualization

 #.
-In the ``Data`` section, on the ``Y-axis`` of **Metrics**, set the following value:
+Set the following value in the **Data** section, on the ``Y-axis``, in **Metrics**:

    -  ``Aggregation`` = ``Count``